When Wildfire Threatens: Strengthen Your Defense

 Homeowners in wildfire-prone areas across the US are likely all too familiar with the damage and destruction wildfires can bring.
 If you are in the market for a new home or considering a new insurance program, it’s important to understand your options and the wildfire coverage nuances between insurers, which have been changing as a result of the numerous fires in recent years.
 Further, guidelines for insuring homes susceptible to wildfire are becoming more stringent, and insurers are becoming increasingly more selective about the homes and areas where they will write business.
 Consider the following coverage variations within the insurance marketplace.

 Wildfire Deductibles and How They Apply

-Most homeowners insurance policies include a standard deductible, which applies to wildfire losses.
+Most homeowners insurance policies include a standard deductible that may also apply to wildfire losses.
 Some insurers offer policyholders the option to choose a larger wildfire-specific deductible that would typically lower your premium.
 Other carriers require a wildfire-specific deductible in order to provide coverage terms for a home in a high-risk area, similar to hurricane or wind deductibles required in certain states.
 These deductibles can be a fixed dollar amount or a percentage of the dwelling value or of the home’s total insured values, and will most likely be significantly larger than the standard deductible.

-Coverage for landscaping and hardscaping may exclude damage due to wildfire.
+Coverage for landscaping and hardscaping may exclude damage due to lightning and wildfire.
 Some insurers specify what types of landscaping materials are acceptable and not acceptable on an insured property.
-For example, one insurer discourages the use of juniper bushes and Italian cypress trees, both known to be highly flammable, within 10 feet of all structures.
+For example, one insurer discourages the use of juniper bushes and Italian cypress trees, both known to be highly flammable, within 10-30 feet of all structures.
 Some insurers also recommend the removal of wood mulch.